Jiaoyang-Li/MAPF-LNS/README.md

 The code requires the external libraries
 BOOST (https://www.boost.org/) and Eigen (https://eigen.tuxfamily.org/).
+An easy way to install the required libraries in Linux:
+- Install the Eigen library (used for linear algebra computing)
+    ```shell script
+    sudo apt install libeigen3-dev
+    ```
+- Install the boost library
+    ```shell script
+    sudo apt install libboost-all-dev
+    ```

 After you installed both libraries and downloaded the source code, go into the directory of the source code and compile it with CMake:
 ```